 You can adjust your potency of the cannabis oil based on the strain of cannabis-flower you choose and how much you decide to use.

-Many of my cannabis course students perfect cannabis coconut oil that is made with CBD dominant flower and does not produce a traditional high but still provides all of the other health benefits of the cannabis plant.
+CBD flower does not produce a traditional high but still provides all of the other health benefits of the cannabis plant.

 Turmeric is a rhizome with powerful antioxidant, anti-inflammatory, and anti-fungal properties.
 These powerful properties stem from the important plant compound called Curcumin which is found in turmeric.